 Brand Ambassador/ Promotions work

 These types of roles are easy to pick up and are great because they usually involve a few shifts here and there with no long-term commitment required.
-I pick up most of my brand ambassador work through an app called Sidekicker.
+I pick up brand ambassador work in Australia through an app called Sidekicker.

 Teach English overseas